hassanhabib/Refugee.Core/README.md

 Feel free to join our community.
 Help us build a platform for people fleeing war-torn countries, natural disasters, and other threats.

+## WIP:
-## WIP - If you want to contribute choose an issue from this list and add a comment to let us know.
+### If you want to contribute choose an issue from this list and add a comment to let us know.
 🎯Refugee has RefugeeGroup
 https://github.com/hassanhabib/Refugee.Core/issues?q=is%3Aopen+is%3Aissue+milestone%3A%22%F0%9F%8E%AF+Refugee+has+RefugeeGroup+-+v0.1%22
 ![Refugee has RefugeeGroup](https://user-images.githubusercontent.com/56794425/178092181-73a20b7f-196b-4079-8d54-eaec9c069754.png)